 Asymptomatic adults with isolated noncommunicating hydroceles can be observed indefinitely or until they become symptomatic, as complications such as infection or testicular compromise are exceedingly rare.
 However, if the diagnosis is in question or underlying pathology cannot be excluded, operative exploration is warranted.

-The first is an inguinal approach with ligation of the processus vaginalis high within the internal inguinal ring and is the procedure of choice for pediatric hydroceles (typically, communicating).
+The inguinal approach, with ligation of the processus vaginalis high within the internal inguinal ring, is the procedure of choice for pediatric hydroceles (typically, communicating).
 If a testicular tumor is identified on testicular ultrasonography, an inguinal approach with high control/ligation of the cord structures is mandated.

-The second is the scrotal approach with excision or eversion and suturing of the tunica vaginalis and is recommended for chronic noncommunicating hydroceles.
+The scrotal approach, with excision or eversion and suturing of the tunica vaginalis, is recommended for chronic noncommunicating hydroceles.
 This approach should be avoided upon any suspicion for underlying malignancy.

 Preoperative considerations are minimal because outpatient treatment is the routine.
 Nothing by mouth (NPO) provisions are age- and institution-dependent.
 Proper provisions for postoperative transportation and observation are arranged prior to surgery.